 Mario & Luigi: Partners in Time has the Gold Koopeleons, which also have the highest defense in the game.
 They only have 10 HP, and every attack, again, only does 1 damage, with the exception of counters and First Strikes, which can do considerably more, for some reason (even killing them instantly at high enough levels).
 These enemies have a high speed rating, so they usually move first at normal levels when you first reach them, and they have a high chance of running from battle.
 However, they drop the most coins of any enemy in the game (80 in the European version and 100 in the US version), which can be doubled, or even TRIPLED with a certain badge.
 They usually appear in groups of two or three, and if only two appear it is possible to run from the battle and re-engage them, and three might be present!
 A multi-hitting Bros.
 Item such as a Red Shell can defeat all three of them in one turn (in the hands of a skilled player); hence it is highly recommended to come back and defeat these creatures once the player's speed rating is high enough to always move first - the rewards are very worthwhile.
 Using the aforementioned coin-trebling badge, this is easily the fastest way of earning money in the game.

 In Super Paper Mario, there is one room near the end of each Pit of 100 Trials that is filled with Goombas.
-This appears to be a breather, except that these Goombas jump and headbutt Mario as soon as they spot him.
+This appears to be a breather, except that these are Headbonk Goombas, meaning that they'll jump and headbutt Mario as soon as they spot him.
 The Goombas are very weak, but their endless attack can KO Mario in seconds.
-In the Flipside Pit they can be picked out by their irregular color, but in the Flopside Pit they look the same as the other Goombas.
+In the Flipside Pit, they can be picked out by their irregular color.
+But in the Flopside Pit, they look the same as any other Goomba.

 This is one of Aht's two main methods of attack (the other being a Trap Master) in Radiant Historia.
 Her physical attack is puny, but most of her physical skills involve throwing multiple daggers at an opponent.
 Unlike most examples, though, this isn't intended to kill an enemy by attacking it multiple times, but rather to set up Combos with other members of your party, since the more hits an enemy takes in a combo, the more damage they take from later hits in the combo (meaning Aht can hammer an enemy with multiple weak attacks to rack up the combo, then another character can use one massive attack to finish them off).